Bigquery Architecture — Simplified

 BigQuery stores data in a columnar storage format called Capacitor, which was introduced in 2016.
 The capacitor allows BQ to store and efficiently query semi-structured data with nested and repeated fields.

 Each column in a BQ table is stored in a separate Capacitor file, which enables high compression ratios and fast scan throughput.
-In contrast to its predecessor, ColumnIO, Capacitor allows BQ to directly operate on compressed data without the need to decompress it on the fly.
+In contrast to its predecessor, ColumnIO, the Capacitor allows BQ to directly operate on compressed data without the need to decompress it on the fly.

 The capacitor encodes each column by collecting statistics about the data and storing two numbers, called the definition and repetition levels, in addition to the column’s value.
 These statistics are used during query execution to optimize the query plan and choose the most efficient runtime algorithms.
 Once all of the column data has been encoded, it is encrypted and written to Colossus.